 Soybeans use 2 – 3 times more nutrients than grain crops, which means they grow well on fertile and cultivated soils.
 On other soils, soybeans can give a high yield only when high doses of fertilizers are applied.

 A thick layer of water-permeable soil that is rich in phosphorus, calcium, and humus is considered ideal for growing soybeans.
 Soy also grows better on neutral and slightly acidic soils (pH 5.5 – 6.5).
 Besides, this crop is demanding on its predecessors.
 The highest yields of soybeans are obtained after winter wheat.
 But it is not preferable to sow soybeans after legumes and sunflowers due to the danger of spreading bacteriosis and other diseases.
 The best soil temperature for planting soybeans is around 12 °C.

-Use EOS Crop Monitoring to help you determine when there are the best conditions for growing soybeans on your field.
+Use EOSDA Crop Monitoring to help you determine when there are the best conditions for growing soybeans on your field.

 Here are the main growth stages of soybeans.

 At this stage, the hypocotyl reaches the soil surface and breaks through the soil surface.